42ity/fty-common/README.md

 For example if the log level of the agent is INFO, the function isLogError() will return true and the function isLogDebug() will return false.

-### Use for development only
+### Use for Test only
-The following procedures change dynamicaly the log level of the Ftylog object to a specific log level, so **don't commit any files with this functions**.
+The following procedures change dynamically the logging level of the Ftylog object to a specific log level, so **only use it for testing**.

 This class procedures are :
 * void FtyLog::setLogLevelTrace()